 Activity 2 – Graphic Organizer for Summarizing

 Students read the excerpt, highlight details, and complete a timeline organizer.
-Student then use the details from the timeline organizer to write a summary in paragraph form.
+Students then use the details from the timeline organizer to write a summary in paragraph form.

 Activity 3 – Craftivity for Summaries